Ingovd/yauss/README.md

 ## Scaling Up ##

 To scale up the system, all services can be scaled individually (either horizontally or vertically).
-The yauss service is designed so that many instances can run in parallel behind a reverse-proxy.
+The yauss service is designed so that many instances can run in parallel behind a reverse-proxy, since it only depends on a mutable mapping api and the key store api.
-Since yauss only depends on the key store api, the key store itself can be scaled by a simple prefix-sharding strategy.
+Both of thesecan be scaled horizontally by a simple key-prefix-sharding strategy.

+**Note**: Since the current system has not (intended) way of removing key-URL pairs from the system, cache invalidation is not an issue.
+However, if users are allowed to delete their keys (eitherr manually or through expiration), then cache invalidation needs to be taken into account.
+The expiration of key-URL pairs can easily be handled with any caching strategy by simply adding the expiration date to the cache; when an expired URL is requested, it is simply removed from whatever cache it was in.
+To support manual deletion (or even updates) of URLs, we could let key-URL pairs be cached for only a limited amount of time, meaning that a delete/update would only be visible after the cache has expired.